hirosystems/stacks-subnets/docs/feature-guides/subnet-participants.md

 ### End Users

-- Users interact with subnets to experience faster throughput and lower latency for specific use cases (dEFI trades or purchasing or trading NFTs).
+- Users interact with subnets to experience faster throughput and lower latency for specific use cases (DeFi trades or purchasing or trading NFTs)
-- Users interact primarily with wallets and supporting applications to complete the specific use case (NFT mint).
+- Users interact primarily with wallets and supporting applications to complete the specific use case (NFT mint)